College football players, long less powerful than coaches, finally have their voices heard

 “This is not going to let up,” Comeaux said.
 “We are going to see a lot of change happening, and you’re going to start to see more and more athletes see that they do have leverage in numbers when properly coordinated.”

 Players are still amateurs with plenty of reasons to fear speaking out.
 A union doesn’t fight to protect them, and coaches control their scholarships.
-They have often been made to feel as though it is not their place to discuss anything other than football. (“You are just our entertainment,” is how Okonkwo described the feeling.
+They often have been made to feel as if it is not their place to discuss anything other than football. (“You are just our entertainment” is how Okonkwo described the feeling.
 “That’s all you’re allowed to be.”)
-But this month, as protests calling for real change have taken place across the country, they’ve demanded to be heard, forcing coaches to adapt.
+But this month, as protests calling for real change have taken place across the country, players have demanded to be heard, forcing coaches to adapt.

-“In this day and age, you've got to let kids be able to communicate their feelings, or you're going to be in trouble,” Locksley said.
-“The day of doing it because I said so just doesn't work anymore.”
+“In this day and age, you’ve got to let kids be able to communicate their feelings or you’re going to be in trouble,” Locksley said.
+“The day of doing it because I said so just doesn’t work anymore.”

 ‘Everything has changed’